ethereum/builder-specs/specs/bellatrix/builder.md

                                  block: SignedBlindedBeaconBlock,
                                  bids: Dict[Slot, Set[ExecutionPayloadHeader]],
                                  blocks: Dict[Slot, BlindedBeaconBlock]):
+    # NOTE: this function is a work in progress

     block = block.message

     # Verify a previous, distinct block has not been submitted for the same slot